mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ### Cost?

-This will incur NO COST to the DAO; however, strong community engagement & understanding will help to accelerate the execution of our strategy, and thus will help accelerate the DAO's passive income.
-See [Strategy](#Strategy-and-Execution) below.
+This will incur ZERO monetary cost to the DAO, only action is necessary.
+Action is needed not only by DAO leadership, but by Boss DAO holders and community as well.
+Mass migration of listings to Freeroam will help to accelerate the [execution of our strategy](#Strategy-and-Execution).

 ### When?